oscarnarula/NewGradJobTracker/README.md

 Nothing here filters postings *out* — it only adds keyword matching (which jobs get emailed at all) and tagging (a label in the email).
 If you want it looser, just add more keywords.

+## How the "likely entry-level / experienced / unclear" tag actually works

+The tag is based on scanning text for the phrases in `entry_level_signals` and `experienced_signals`.
+What text gets scanned depends on the platform:

+- **Greenhouse, Lever, Ashby, Workable**: the full job description is always available from the initial fetch, so tagging considers the whole posting.
+- **Workday**: the initial company-wide listing only includes job *titles*, not descriptions — fetching every description up front would mean one extra request per job, and Workday companies often have hundreds to thousands of postings, so that's too slow to do unconditionally.
+Instead, the full description is fetched *only* for postings that already matched your keywords (a handful per run, not thousands) — so tagging on a matched Workday posting is just as accurate as any other platform.

+**"unclear (no signal)" means no signal phrase was found in whatever text was actually scanned.** For a genuine no-signal posting, that's exactly right.
+But if you're looking at an older email from before this description fetch was added, a Workday "no signal" tag might just mean the title alone didn't contain a signal phrase — the description was never checked.
+This doesn't apply going forward, since matched jobs now always get their description fetched regardless of platform.